Cash flow is the very finance that flows into, through, and out of your business venture during a specific period of time.

 What problems can lead to negative cash flow?

 Cash flow is one of the greatest monetary difficulties that any independent company will confront.
-Without readily available cash, it tends to be truly difficult to push on and develop the endeavour, and in extreme cases, it can even compromise the viability of the business.
+Without readily available cash the business will run out of cash, this compromises the viability of the business.
 This happens when cash flow is in such a bad state, that you can hardly afford to cover payroll costs, rent, and other essential monthly requirements.

 Here are the issues that can lead to negative cash flow: